rdlauer/articles/nativescript/securing-app/part4.md

 ## Easy Enterprise Authentication

 Still with me?
-Ok, let's face it: user authentication is a giant pain.
+Ok, I'll admit it: user authentication is a giant pain. 😥

 If you're rolling our own auth provider, you have to tediously set up login forms, password recovery systems, and the supporting backend infrastructure.
 Or maybe you’re trying to integrate with an existing enterprise auth provider that uses acronyms like SAML, OAuth (see above), or Open ID. 😵